 - Parking and safe routes to walk /cycle to school

 - Cost of school trips and events

-- Views on school policies when they are updated e.g. Behaviour Policy
+- Views on school policies when they are updated e.g. Positive Relationships & Behaviour Policy

 Sharing the information.

-Parents are encouraged to share information from Parent Forum with parents of other children in their child’s class.
-Feedback is also included in school newsletters which can be found on the Parents Page of E-Folio.
+Parents are encouraged to share information from the Parent Forum with parents of other children in their child’s class.
+Feedback is also included in school newsletters which is emailed to parents every Friday.
 If you would like a parent representative to raise an issue or make a suggestion on your behalf at Parent Forum please ask them to do so, or send a message to the school office.
 Issues raised should be general issues.
 If you have specific concerns about your child your first point of contact should always be your class teacher.